rakzcs/cookbook/soup/Tomato Basil Parmesan Soup.md

 # Tomato Basil Parmesan Soup

 A creamy and comforting soup with a rich tomato and basil flavor.
+[Recipe Source](https://carlsbadcravings.com/tomato-basil-parmesan-soup/)

 ## Ingredients